 How can a doctor possibly see what is happening in someone else’s mind to the degree of accuracy needed to make a diagnosis?
 As far as aphantasia goes, scientists have actually found one way to test whether someone can visualize people, objects and settings in their mind’s eye.
 The technique is called perceptual priming, and it uses a phenomenon known as binocular rivalry.

 When light enters our eyes, it sends information to our brain about what is happening in the world around us.
 The brain collects visual data from both eyes and essentially overlaps the information to show us one combined image of the world.
-When both eyes receive completely different sensory information, the brain can get confused.
+When both eyes receive completely different sensory information, however, the brain can get confused.
 At this point, rather than overlap the images from both eyes, only one image will take dominance over the other, and that is the image that you will see.

 This is known as binocular rivalry – literally, two eyes competing.
 It is a phenomenon of visual perception in which perception alternates between different images presented to each eye.

 To test for aphantasia, you can induce binocular rivalry at home and see if there is any correlation between perceptual priming and what you actually perceive.
-If you do not have aphantasia, you will be able to visualize the word and should find that you are more likely to physically see what you are visualizing in your mind’s eye.
-If you do have aphantasia, then thinking about the word will not make it any more likely that you will see it.
+If you do not have aphantasia, you will be able to visualize the colour and should find that you are more likely to physically see what you are visualizing in your mind’s eye.
+If you do have aphantasia, then thinking about the colour will not make it any more likely that you will see it.

-- You will need a pair of red-blue glasses.
-3D theatre glasses should work!
+You will need a pair of red-blue glasses.
+Old-school 3D theatre glasses should work!
 This will make sure that the red word will only make it through the red lens, and the blue word will only make it through the blue lens.
 This sends different sensory input to each eye and stimulates binocular rivalry.

-What the Results Mean
+What the Results Could Mean